SISTER7

 About SISTER7

-Sister7: An Ethical Aboriginal Women's Gallery in Darwin's Heart
+Sister7: An Ethical Aboriginal Women's Gallery in Darwin City

-Sister7 is an ethical women's gallery and studio located at 22/55 Mitchell Street in the Mitchell Centre, Darwin City.
-Operating on Larrakia Country, the gallery celebrates and champions the work of Aboriginal and Torres Strait Islander women artists, acknowledging the Larrakia people as the Traditional Owners of the Darwin region.
-This intimate gallery space offers visitors an authentic connection to Indigenous Australian art, where every purchase directly supports the artists and communities behind each unique work.
+Sister7 is a women's gallery and studio located at 22/55 Mitchell Street in the Mitchell Centre, Darwin City, NT 0800.
+It operates on Larrakia Country and focuses on supporting the work of Aboriginal and Torres Strait Islander women artists.
+The Larrakia people are the Traditional Owners of the Darwin region.
+If you're after a genuine connection to Indigenous Australian art, this is the place.
+All sales go directly to the artists and their communities.

 Contemporary Aboriginal Art and Ethical Homewares

-Sister7 specialises in original contemporary artworks by Aboriginal women artists, spanning a diverse range of styles from abstract and figurative to landscape and traditional Indigenous art forms.
-The gallery's collection reflects the rich creative heritage of Australia's First Nations women, each piece representing individual artistic vision and cultural storytelling.
-Beyond the visual arts, the space functions as an ethical gift shop, curating a thoughtfully selected range of products that complement the gallery's commitment to sustainable, authentic Indigenous design.
+Sister7 stocks original work by Aboriginal women artists across a wide range of styles.
+You'll see abstract pieces alongside figurative work, landscapes, and more traditional Indigenous art forms.
+Each artwork reflects the artist's own vision and cultural stories, giving you a real sense of the creative heritage of Australia's First Nations women.
+The space also functions as an ethical gift shop, offering a carefully selected range of products that align with the gallery's commitment to sustainable and authentic Indigenous design.

-Visitors will discover homeware and gifts sourced from community producers including Babbarra and Merrepen fabrics, beautifully woven Pandanus baskets, scarves by Better World Arts in organic cotton, printed shirts, tea towels, and jewellery from DANDIART.
-The selection also features work by celebrated artist Kaylene Whiskey and gifts by Alperstein, as well as delicate animal sculptures by Tjanpi Women weavers.
-Every item is chosen to align with the gallery's ethical standards, ensuring that purchases support women makers and their communities across the Top End.
+The stock includes homewares and gifts from producers like Babbarra and Merrepen fabrics, hand-woven Pandanus baskets, and scarves from Better World Arts in organic cotton.
+You'll find printed shirts, tea towels, and jewellery from DANDIART, as well as work by artist Kaylene Whiskey and gifts by Alperstein.
+There are also small animal sculptures made by Tjanpi Women weavers.
+Everything's chosen to meet the gallery's ethical standards, which means your money goes directly to women makers and their communities across the Top End.

 Visit Sister7 in Darwin City